shahram8708/Machine-Monitoring/README.md

 **WebSocket real-time streaming** — replacing the polling-based live view with a WebSocket connection would deliver lower-latency updates to the browser and reduce HTTP overhead.

-**Predictive maintenance ML models** — the current predictive analysis relies entirely on Gemini.
-Training domain-specific LSTM or transformer models on the accumulated sensor history would provide faster, lower-cost predictions for common failure modes.
+**Predictive maintenance ML models** — the current predictive analysis relies on a single EdgeFormer-PM checkpoint.
+Future work includes ensembling with other lightweight time-series transformers or retraining EdgeFormer-PM on tenant-specific histories to further reduce false positives.

 **Multi-language support** — internationalisation (i18n) using Flask-Babel would allow the platform to serve operators in their native language — important for global manufacturing clients.